Tropical cyclones in 2015: January

-January was very active, with thirteen storms forming, seven receiving a name.
+January was very active, with fourteen storms forming, seven receiving a name.
 The month kicked off in the Australian basin with the formation of 05U, 06U, 07U, and 08U.
 However, no storms have been named.
 In the southern pacific, cyclones Niko and Ola formed, as well as an additional disturbance.
 Niko impacted French Polynesia and Ola impacted New Caledonia and Australia's Lord Howe Island.
+A subtropical depression formed in the South Atlantic on January 23.
 In the South-West Indian Ocean, Cyclones Bansi and Eunice, as well as Tropical Storms Chedza and Diamondra formed, with Bansi and Eunice becoming Very Intense Tropical Cyclones, with Bansi impacting the Mascarene Islands.
 In the Western Pacific, Tropical Storm Mekkhala formed, and impacted Yap State and the Philippines.
 An additional depression also formed.